danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 4. For each of those employees, we used the `readField` policy again to read their `role` from the employee reference.
 5. If their role was a manager, we returned that employee.

-Putting it all together, we're not able to query for our managers anywhere we want in our application using a query like this:
+Putting it all together, we're now able to query for our managers anywhere we want in our application using a query like this:

 ```gql
 query GetManagers {